Neember/katas/README.md

 More information on the judging can be found in the instructions of each kata.

+Finally, solutions can be found in the `/solutions` folder.

+However, we highly discourage you from seeing the solutions except when you finished yours.

 ## How to start?

 Clone the project in your own computer. eg `git clone https://github.com/Neember/katas`